-As part of our series How to Fully Fund Your PhD, here is a list of universities that fully fund PhD students in Nursing.
-PhDs in Nursing can lead to a variety of careers in academia, healthcare, and more.
+As part of our series How to Fully Fund Your PhD, here is a list of universities that offer fully funded PhD programs in Nursing.
+A PhD in Nursing can lead to a variety of careers in academia, healthcare, and more.

 The ProFellow database for graduate and doctoral study also spotlights external funding opportunities for graduate school, including dissertation research, fieldwork, language study, and summer work experiences.

-Betty Irene Moore School of Nursing at UC Davis (Sacramento, CA): Each student admitted to the doctoral degree program at the Betty Irene Moore School of Nursing receives generous financial support to cover in-state tuition, fees and additional expenses.
+(Sacramento, CA): Each student admitted to the doctoral degree program at the Betty Irene Moore School of Nursing receives generous financial support to cover in-state tuition, fees, and additional expenses.
 Students are also eligible to apply for additional funding through various external sources.

-Boston College Connell School of Nursing (Chestnut Hill, MA): We fully fund every full-time student’s tuition, fees, & insurance for three years.
-The Connell School and Boston College offer multiple opportunities to fund a graduate education.
+(Chestnut Hill, MA): We fully fund every full-time student’s tuition, fees, & insurance for three years.
+The Connell School and Boston College offer multiple opportunities to fund graduate education.
 CSON graduate students receive financial assistance through internal and external sources—including scholarships, fellowships, grants, teaching and research assistantships, and tuition remission.

-Duke University School of Nursing (Durham, NC): PhD student tuition and 12-month stipends are fully funded for the first two years of the program.
+(Durham, NC): Ph.D. student tuition and 12-month stipends are fully funded for the first two years of the program.
 Tuition and 9-month stipends are fully funded in years 3-5 and students have the option to apply for competitive summer stipends in years 3-5.
 Additional financial support for health insurance and fees is available.

-Nell Hodgson Woodruff School of Nursing (Atlanta, GA): All full-time admitted students are granted full tuition waiver and receive an annual stipend of $31,000 over 12 months in exchange for teaching and research services.
+(Atlanta, GA): All full-time admitted students are granted a full tuition waiver and receive an annual stipend of $31,000 over 12 months in exchange for teaching and research services.
 These awards are renewed each year, contingent upon satisfactory academic performance, for a total of four years.

-The Johns Hopkins University School Of Nursing (Baltimore, Maryland): Most full-time Johns Hopkins Nursing PhD students are 100% funded with a stipend for the first three years of study.
-Additional financial support is made available in following years.
+(Baltimore, Maryland): Most full-time Johns Hopkins Nursing PhD students are 100% funded with a stipend for the first three years of study.
+Additional financial support is made available in the following years.

-The University of British Columbia (Vancouver, BC, Canada): Applicants to UBC have access to a variety of funding options, including merit-based and need-based.
-All full-time students who begin a UBC-Vancouver PhD program in September 2021 or later will be provided with a funding package of at least $18,000 for each of the first four years of their PhD.
+(Vancouver, BC, Canada): All full-time students who begin a UBC-Vancouver PhD program in September 2021 or later will be provided with a funding package of at least $22,000 for each of the first four years of their PhD.
 The funding package may consist of any combination of internal or external awards, teaching-related work, research assistantships, and graduate academic assistantships.

-University of California Irvine Sue & Bill Gross School of Nursing (Irvine, CA): Financial support is guaranteed for the first four years of the PhD program.
+(Irvine, CA): Financial support is guaranteed for the first four years of the PhD program.
 Funding sources are available in the form of fellowships, teaching assistantships, research assistantships, campus scholarships, and grant awards.
-Students are especially encouraged to apply for grant funding in year four and five.
+Students are especially encouraged to apply for grant funding in years four and five.

-University of California San Francisco (San Francisco, CA): In-state tuition/fees and a stipend are covered for our PhD students for the first three years.
-For the fourth and fifth years, funding support is contingent on the availability of scholarship and grant funding.
+(San Francisco, CA): In-state tuition/fees and a stipend are covered for our Ph.D. students for the first three years.
+For the fourth and fifth years, funding support is contingent on scholarship and grant funding availability.

-University of Rochester School of Nursing (Rochester, NY): All full-time UR School of Nursing students are 100 percent funded with full tuition waivers and an additional cost-of-living stipend of $25,000 for the first four years of study.
-Additional financial support is facilitated in following years through assistance with student applications for a wide range of funding for continued PhD study and research.
+(Rochester, NY): All full-time UR School of Nursing students are 100 percent funded with full tuition waivers and an additional cost-of-living stipend of $25,000 for the first four years of study.
+Additional financial support is facilitated in the following years through assistance with student applications for a wide range of funding for continued Ph.D. study and research.

-University of Toronto, Lawrence S. Bloomberg Faculty of Nursing (Toronto, Ontario): The base funding package normally consists of 3 elements: Tuition fee, Award and Teaching Assistantship.
+(Toronto, Ontario): The base funding package normally consists of 3 elements: Tuition fee, Award, and Teaching Assistantship.
 Overall, the minimum value of the base funding package is $17,250 plus the tuition fee, or approximately $25,050.

 (New Haven, CT): All students are fully funded, including tuition, healthcare, and a monthly stipend for 4 years.
-Students are mentored to seek additional funding for their dissertation, including NIH (F31), Sigma Theta Tau, American Nurses Foundation, among others.
+Students are mentored to seek additional funding for their dissertation, including NIH (F31), Sigma Theta Tau, and American Nurses Foundation, among others.

 © Victoria Johnson 2020, all rights reserved.